graham-walker/youtube-dl-react-viewer/README.md

 ## FAQ
 ### How do I open videos in VLC?
-To open videos from the web app in VLC on PC/Mac you must register the `vlc://` URL protocol.
+Videos can be opened in VLC from the web app using the Open in VLC button on the video page.

+On PC/Mac you must first register the `vlc://` URL protocol.
 You can do this with [stefansundin/vlc-protocol](https://github.com/stefansundin/vlc-protocol/).

-No additional configuration is required for iOS/Android devices.
+No additional configuration is required on iOS/Android devices.

 ### How do I download from websites that require a login?